microsoft/xr-development-for-beginners/_docs/unit-2/0-introduction.md

 # Core Concepts

-This unit will cover the necessary concepts to start developing in the field of XR.
-Some of these concepts include the tools used to develop in 3-Dimensions, how to make digital objects behave like real ones and how to ensure that users are comfortable while interacting with an XR application.
+This unit covers foundational concepts necessary to understand developing for an immersive 3-dimensional environment.
+Some of these concepts include how to make digital objects behave like real ones and how to ensure that users are comfortable while interacting with an XR application.

 ## Objectives